kiwisontoast/stock-backtester/README.md

  ### Data Retrieval
  - Ensure valid stock tickers are entered
- - Verify allocation percentages sum to 100% when using percentage mode -Check that allocation amounts are reasonable in dollar mode
+ - Verify allocation percentages sum to 100% when using percentage mode
+ - Check that allocation amounts are reasonable in dollar mode
  - Some stocks may have limited historical data availability
+ ### Performance
- ### Performance - Processing time increases with the number of stocks and longer date ranges
+ - Processing time increases with the number of stocks and longer date ranges
  - Large datasets may take longer to fetch and display
  ### Files
  - Configuration files may be overwritten when saving new setups